HOW USING VINEGAR AND BAKING SODA IN HOT TUB

 How To Save Money By Using Vinegar And Baking Soda In Hot Tub

-• Clean your hot tub with vinegar: Vinegar can be used to clean all of the surfaces of your hot tub, including the shell, cover, and jets.
-This can help to save you money on commercial hot tub cleaners.
+• Clean your hot tub with vinegar: Vinegar can be used to clean all of your hot tub’s surfaces, including the shell, cover, and jets.
+This can help you save money on commercial hot tub cleaners.

 Which goods and how much money do you want to spend on them?
 Don’t let your hot tub become a hassle – learn the best tips & tricks to keep it clean and running smoothly.
 Get the insider scoop on maintenance now.